VictorGamerLOL/VictorGamerLOL/README.md

 You have stumbled upon another CS student.
-Currently studying my A levels.
+Currently studying my Batchelors in CS with year in industry.
 Project being the conebot-rust repository.

 As you might have noticed, Rust enthusiast.